Learn how we make online banking accessible to our vision-impaired customers.

 - Dependent on the accessibility features of their web browser.

-How our vision impaired and Blind customers can sign in using assistive technology:
+How our vision-impaired customers can sign in using assistive technology:

 NB: This guide aims to incorporate the ways both screen reading and magnification users engage with the keyboard (virtual and physical).